Ansari-tabassum09/Library_Management_System/README.md

 • getAuthorName(): Returns the name of the author
 • setAuthorName(String authorName): Sets the name of the author
 • toString(): Returns a string representation of the book

+Library

+• Attributes:-

+• libraryName: Name of the library
+• libraryAddress: Address of the library
+• pincode: Pincode of the library location
+• books: List of books in the library

+• Methods:-

+• getBooks(): Returns the list of books in the library
+• setBooks(List<Book> books): Sets the list of books in the library
+• getLibraryName(): Returns the name of the library
+• setLibraryName(String libraryName): Sets the name of the library
+• getLibraryAddress(): Returns the address of the library
+• setLibraryAddress(String libraryAddress): Sets the address of the library
+• getPincode(): Returns the pincode of the library location
+• setPincode(int pincode): Sets the pincode of the library location

+Functionality:

+• Add a book to the library
+• Update book details
+• Remove a book from the library
+• Retrieve book details